 2) Bootcamps or online certification courses.
 Bootcamps and online certification courses give you a clear curriculum, access to experienced educators, practice with significant projects, and an intense, accelerated schedule.
 These resources not only typically offer certifications but are also a great choice if you want to upskill and reduce the time needed to change careers.

 3) Self-directed learning.
 You can access videos, books, and online tutorials if you’re a disciplined, highly motivated learner who wants to set their schedule.
 But be careful: this option lacks instructor support and outside accountability, so it’s all on you to stay focused and on target.

 4) On the job training.
 You may have lucked into an internship or entry-level position.
 If so, you can gain tremendous industry experience by working in the field until you’re ready to take that next step up the ladder.

 According to Indeed.com, digital marketers in the United States earn an annual average salary of $60,434, with a low end of $36,313 but a high end of $100,579.
 These figures are subject to factors such as candidate experience, the local job market, and the hiring company.

 Are You Ready to Become a Digital Marketing Professional?

 If you’re ready for a digital marketing career, check out this digital marketing bootcamp.
-UMass Amherst’s Isenberg School of Management offers this excellent six-month bootcamp that teaches you how to create innovative digital marketing campaigns that boost engagement and attract customers to your company.
+Simplilearn, in collaboration with the University of Massachusetts Amherst, offers this excellent six-month bootcamp that teaches you how to create innovative digital marketing campaigns that boost engagement and attract customers to your company.